kush-cpu/rusty-fox/README.md

 Still working on it, so will share updates here as I progress more :)

-Foxtrot was generated using the [Bevy New 2D](https://github.com/TheBevyFlock/bevy_new_2d) template.
+Rusty-Fox was generated using the [Bevy New 2D](https://github.com/TheBevyFlock/bevy_new_2d) template.
 Check out its [documentation](https://github.com/TheBevyFlock/bevy_new_2d/blob/main/README.md) to understand the basis employed in this project.